GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/faq.md

 Landsat satellites not only collect data in the short-wave spectrum, but also collect data through to the thermal infrared bands.
-The USGS makes this data available in the form of a [surface temperature and emissivity product](https://www.usgs.gov/landsat-missions/landsat-collection-2-surface-temperature), which it provides separately to the surface reflectance products that DEA ingest to produce our [Analysis Ready Data (ARD) products](/data/category/dea-surface-reflectance/).
+The USGS makes this data available in the form of a [surface temperature and emissivity product](https://www.usgs.gov/landsat-missions/landsat-collection-2-surface-temperature), which it provides separately to the surface reflectance products.

 The land surface temperature product that USGS produce is a global product, which uses global datasets to perform corrections on the data that are collected by the satellite sensors.
 The land surface temperature outputs are very